 If you are suffering from sleep problems, snoring, unconscious tooth grinding, or another nighttime-related sleep issues, a mouthguard could be the right device for you.
-Nighttime mouthguards can help keep your teeth safe from the things you do unconsciously and can also stop some nighttime health problems.
+Nighttime mouthguards can help keep your teeth safe from the things you do unconsciously and can also stop some nighttime health problems, just like a sportsguard can help for physical activity.
 Using a nighttime mouthguard is something that our dentists at Hometown Dental recommend because it has a lot of not so well-known benefits.

 Nighttime mouthguards are all about protecting your teeth from sleep grinding.
 Grinding our teeth is a very bad habit and it can peel away the enamel and the structure of our teeth if we do it over time.
 While most people are able to get their conscious grinding under control and break the habit, unconsciously, it is a much harder habit to break.

 While we sleep our bodies move.
 While some of the movements are good, like breathing and tossing around, others can be bad.
 We might grind our teeth while sleeping, ruining all the good work you have done to break the habit during the day.

 A mouthguard acts like a vise that holds your teeth in place, and it becomes much harder for you to grind them unconsciously.
 You do need a durable nighttime mouthguard to ensure that you will not break it and resume grinding your teeth.

 One of the best types of mouthguards you can get to avoid grinding your teeth is the ’boil and bite’ mouthguard.
 This mouthguard starts as a giant lump of plastic, and you will need to boil it in hot water.
 Once the mouthguard’s plastic becomes soft and flexible, you withdraw it from the hot water.